TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Acknowledgements

 JJCH would like to thank the members of the JBCA Discord server, namely those in the \#help-me-senpai and \#tasty-science channels, for their help and insight in designing the plots for this paper.

+AP would like to thank Néstor Espinoza and Lili Alderson for suggestions on working with \emph{JWST} observations; and Andrew Mann for his insight on working with the errors on LDC.

-JJCH and JSM are supported by PhD studentships from the United Kingdom's Science and Technology Facilities Council (STFC).
+JJCH, JSM and AP are supported by PhD studentships from the United Kingdom's Science and Technology Facilities Council (STFC).
 EK and IM acknowledge support by the STFC grant ST/P000649/1.
+VSD and ULTRASPEC are supported by STFC grant ST/V000853/1.
 This work is also supported by a National Astronomical Research Institute of Thailand (NARIT) research grant.
 TI and PM are supported by Development and Promotion of Science and Technology Talents Project (DPST), Thailand.